Pearce retiring from WVIK; reception Oct. 25

 • The Quad Cities’ proximity to Chicago also allows for internships in metropolitan areas.
 Recently, students have covered the Stanley Cup for WGN Radio, interned with Telemundo Chicago WSNS-TV, and coordinated celebrity visits for The Silverman Group.

-Jacob Washington '21 is a digital content producer at KWQC-TV6 in Davenport, Iowa.
+Jacob Washington '21 is a producer at WJZ CBS Baltimore.

-Montserrat Ricossa '19 is the 11 a.m. anchor at Telemundo Wisconsin (WDJT-TV 58) in Milwaukee.
+Montserrat Ricossa '19 is a news anchor at Telemundo Wisconsin (WDJT-TV 58) in Milwaukee.

-Benjamin Payne ’17 is the Savannah-based reporter for Georgia Public Broadcasting (GPB).
+Benjamin Payne '17 is the Savannah-based reporter for Georgia Public Broadcasting.

 Tawanda Mberikwazvo ’17 is a multimedia professional and instructional designer with DIS-Visual Services at John Deere, Moline, Ill.

-Ryan Silvola ’16 is the marketing and communications coordinator at Wisconsin Association of School Business Officials.
+Ryan Silvola '16 is the marketing and communications coordinator at Wisconsin Association of School Business Officials in Madison.

-Sarah Ritter ’15 is a reporter for The Kansas City Star.
+Sarah Ritter '15 is a watchdog reporter for The Kansas City Star, covering K-12 schools and local government in Johnson County.

-James Stratton '13 is chief investigative reporter and fill-in anchor at KCCI-TV, CBS affiliate in Des Moines, Iowa.
+James Stratton '13 is an investigative reporter at WISN-TV in Milwaukee.

 “I lived in New York City and interned with a national news program at CBS News.”Read More